Spring Clean Your Finances

 • Set up your tax files for 2015.
 My firm created a really nice expandable file with labeled tabs for income, investments, charity, business, etc. but you can use any filing system that works for you.
 The important thing is to keep all of those receipts organized in a way that is easy to use and will make preparing next year’s return a snap.

-• Make sure that you reconcile your checking and savings accounts to the bank at least every couple of months.
+• Make sure that you reconcile your checking and savings accounts to the bank at least every couple of months and keep your documents like of the Vehicle Loans safely in a file.
 I do find things that I missed even with my Quicken download process so take the time to clean up your accounts and make sure you know where you are.

 • What else in your financial house is a bit messy?
 Make a plan to do some spring cleaning in that area as well.